Skip to content

 Error handling and Financial functions ready for your business logic.

-1. Open the Templates gallery
+1. Open the References dialog

-2. Select the library you need
+2. Tick the modules you need

 References ExcelConstants